pearu/f2py/doc/introduction.rst

 66/77/90/95/2003/2008 language parser.
 The code is available on the Python Package Index (https://pypi.python.org/pypi/fparser) or from github (https://github.com/stfc/fparser).
-The fparser project currently includes includes two different implementations; the first, "fparser1", supports Fortran 66/77/90 (plus some extensions --- see :ref:`fparser`) but only parses down to the level of individual lines of code, i.e. not the content of the Fortran expressions
+The fparser project currently includes two different implementations; the first, "fparser1", supports Fortran 66/77/90 (plus some extensions --- see :ref:`fparser`) but only parses down to the level of individual lines of code, i.e. not the content of the Fortran expressions